What is the Azure AI Face service?

 The verification operation answers the question, "Do these two faces belong to the same person?".

 Verification is also a "one-to-one" matching of a face in an image to a single face from a secure repository or photo to verify that they're the same individual.
-Verification can be used for Identity Verification, such as a banking app that enables users to open a credit account remotely by taking a new picture of themselves and sending it with a picture of their photo ID.
+Verification can be used for access control, such as a banking app that enables users to open a credit account remotely by taking a new picture of themselves and sending it with a picture of their photo ID.
+It can also be used as a final check on the results of an Identification API call.

 Find similar faces